-The Company's capital position remained strong, with a Tier 1 leverage ratio of 10.54% at December 31, 2023.
-Throughout 2023, the Company maintained its quarterly dividend rate at \$0.10 per common share.
-The Company repurchased 266,716 common shares during 2023 at a total cost of \$2.4 million, which represented 2.1% of the common shares that were outstanding on December 31, 2022.
-The Company's tangible book value per share increased to \$12.45 per share at December 31, 2023, from \$11.90 at December 31, 2022.
+The Company's capital position remained strong, with a Tier 1 leverage ratio of 10.90% as of December 31, 2024.
+Throughout 2024, the Company maintained its quarterly dividend rate at \$0.10 per common share.
+The Company repurchased 15,203 common shares during 2024.
+The book value of the Company's common shares increased from \$12.45 per share at December 31, 2023 to \$12.55 per share at December 31, 2024.

-Goals for 2024
+Goals for 2025

-Given our strong liquidity and capital positions at the beginning of 2024, we expect to accelerate our growth in commercial loan originations and resume our growth in commercial equipment finance originations in 2024 consistent with market and macroeconomic conditions.
-Given current and anticipated market interest rates, it is possible that we may experience limited growth in our multi-family residential real estate and commercial real estate portfolios; however, should interest rates decline more significantly than expected, we could also experience reductions in these portfolio balances due to higher prepayment rates.
+Given our strong liquidity and capital positions at the beginning of 2025, we expect to accelerate our growth in commercial loan originations for small business and general commercial finance credit facilities consistent with market and macroeconomic conditions.
+Given current and anticipated market interest rates, it is likely that we will continue to experience limited growth in our multi-family residential real estate and nonresidential real estate portfolio; however, should interest rates decline more significantly than expected, we could also experience reductions in these portfolio balances due to higher prepayment rates.
+We expect only modest growth in publicly-rated corporate and large middle market equipment finance transaction originations, as higher market interest rates and new equipment prices combine to reduce the quantity of new opportunities while competition for the highest quality transactions continues to intensify.